digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 This example application is a simple license management application that allows the application provider to issue licenses to application users.
 Canton Coin is used in this transaction.
-These users are assumed to be potentially retail customers of the provider, with access to Canton and a Canton Wallet, but not necessarily running their own infrastructure beyond a (possibly outsourced) validator node.
+These users are assumed to be retail customers of the provider, with access to Canton and a Canton Wallet.
+We do not assume they are running their any of their own infrastructure beyond a (possibly outsourced) validator node.

 The relevant business entities are:

-**Amulet**: An infrastructure token usable on the Canton synchronizer being used by this application.
+**Amulet**: An infrastructure token usable on the Canton synchronizer.
 In the case of an application using Canton Network, this is Canton Coin [4]_.

 **DSO Party:** The Decentralized Synchronizer Operations Canton Party.
 This is the party that operates the Amulet token in which the provider